Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: A KPZ-type equation driven by a purely spatial white noise

 and thus

-where we have used that the function $f$ is even, and we can see see by dominate convergence that the r.h.s goes to $\sum_{k_1\ne0}|k_1|^{-6}<+\infty$ when $\eps$ goes to zero.
-Now let us focus on the second term
+where we have used that the function $m$ is even, and by dominated convergence theorem we conclude that the right hand side converges to $\sum_{k_1\ne0}|k_1|^{-6}<+\infty$ as $\eps$ goes to zero.
+The second term instead

-As previously using the fact that $f$ is even we can see that the first sum of this decomposition is finite.
-To study the second one we use simply the following elementary estimate
+Since $m$ is even, the first sum of this decomposition is finite.
+To study the second one we simply use the following elementary estimate